ABOUT

 PARTNERS

 We work with place-based leaders as well as people who work for agencies and institutions at regional, state, and national scales.
 Our partners have a range of affiliations: Tribal governments and members, businesses, non-profit organizations and universities, fire departments, government agencies, private landowners and engaged residents.
-Interests are equally varied, and this diversity has helped us build strong, resilient networks.
+Interests are equally varied, and this has helped us build strong, resilient networks.

 History